-- 5. Internet.
-Customer must maintain a high-speed connection for the Internet (DSL or equivalent), and e-mail capabilities.
-Customer is solely responsible for installation, monthly service charges and maintenance of all necessary Internet access required for participation in the program. - 6.
+- necessary internet access required for participation in the program.
+Notwithstanding the above, Customer can elect for SMUD to issue an annual payment for the actual costs of internet services and SMUD will deduct such payment from Customer's earned Capacity Payment / Technology Incentive. - 6.
 Access to Customer Premises.
 Customer grants SMUD and its contractor(s) reasonable access to Customer's premises/facilities to assess systems, monitor and gauge facility performance, and the effects of the control strategies on facility occupants under the PowerDirect® Program. - 7.
 Involuntary Emergency Event.
-If during a PowerDirect® Event a Customer experiences an involuntary curtailment event (power failure), that event will be reflected in the capacity payment calculation as if the full contracted load reduction was realized for that event. - 8.
+If during a PowerDirect® Event a Customer experiences an involuntary curtailment event (power failure) that event will be reflected in the capacity payment calculation as if the full contracted load reduction was realized for that event. - 8.
 Meters.
 Any PowerDirect® Event under this Agreement shall be from a metered delivery point located in SMUD's service territory.
 Customers who wish to view their building's detailed load shape can enroll in the Energy Profiler Online program, available without charge to PowerDirect® customers. - 9.
 Customer Capacity Payment.
 Customer capacity payments, if applicable, will be posted no later than 60 days or the 2nd billing cycle following the end of the demand response season.
-SMUD and/or its agent's determination of the baseline, contracted capacity and curtailed load shall be conclusive.
+SMUD and/or its agent's determination of the baseline, contracted capacity, and curtailed load shall be conclusive.
 In lieu of bill credit, payment may be made by check, at SMUD's sole discretion.
 Compensation will be determined according to a program payment calculation in Attachment A. - 10.
 Compensation Under One Program.
 Electric demand reduction achieved through this Agreement shall not be eligible for compensation under any other SMUD program. - 11.
 Customer Self-Generation.
-Customers with self-generation may participate in the PowerDirect® Program under the following conditions: - a.
-Eligibility: Customers must take electric service from SMUD under a business rate. - b.
-Baseline and Settlement: The baseline and settlement calculations will only recognize demand recorded at the meter(s).
+Customers with self-generation may participate in the PowerDirect® Program under the following conditions: - Eligibility: Customers must take electric service from SMUD under a business rate. - b.
+Baseline and Settlement: The baseline and settlement calculations will only recognize demand recorded at the meter(s). - 12.
+Fossil-Fueled Backup Generators: On-site fossil fueled backup generators cannot be used to satisfy building loads during a demand response event without prior approval from SMUD. - 13.
+Term and Termination.
+The initial term of this agreement is one year and will renew automatically until termination.
+Either Party may terminate this Agreement with thirty (30) day written notice to the other Party.
+In the event of a default by either Party, the non-defaulting Party may terminate this Agreement upon ten (10) days prior written notice.
+Upon termination, SMUD will have the right to remove any SMUD-owned (or SMUD contractor-owned) equipment and/or discontinue any SMUD provided services required for participation in the PowerDirect® Program.
+If